Lumavate-Team/documentation/PROPERTIES.rst

 Properties
 ----------

-The Discover endpoint enables the developer to expose configurable settings through the Lumavate :ref:`studio <studio>`, by returning an array of properties via JSON.
+The Discover endpoint enables the developer to expose configurable settings through the Lumavate studio, by returning an array of properties via JSON.

 A property is defined by denoting the tab name, section name, help text, property name, property label, default value, and property type using the following JSON structure: